manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 We describe a variation of the authenticated version of [PBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf) using [Locked Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/) that follows a similar path as our previous post on [Paxos using Recoverable Broadcast](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/).
 I call this protocol **linear PBFT** and variants of it are used by [SBFT](https://arxiv.org/pdf/1804.01626.pdf) and [Tusk](https://arxiv.org/pdf/2105.11827.pdf).
 A later post will show how to extend this approach for [Two Round HotStuff](https://arxiv.org/pdf/1803.05069v1.pdf) using [Locked Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/) and [Three Round HotStuff](https://arxiv.org/pdf/1803.05069.pdf) using [Keyed Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/).

-The model is [Partial Synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) with $f<n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) and the goal is *consensus with external validity* (see below for exact details).
+The model is [partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) with $f<n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) and the goal is *consensus with external validity* (see below for exact details).

 As with Paxos, we approach PBFT by starting with two major simplifications: